anderson-aristotle/html-css-bootstrap-layout/README.md

 ### Boostrap's Grid System

-Bootstrap is built on a grid like design that consists of rows and columns, like a table.
-Bootstrap utilizes a 12-column system.
-We can combine different sizes of these columns to make custom grids.
+Bootstrap is built on a grid that consists of rows and columns, much like a table.
+Bootstrap utilizes a 12-column grid system that allows us to combine different size columns to make custom responsive layouts.

 ![Bootstrap Grid Example](https://media.git.generalassemb.ly/user/16103/files/96713700-03a5-11e9-8eb8-9323ad08acbf)

 ## Lab: Review Example Pages Made With Bootstrap

-In teams, closely inspect the following site list.
+In teams, closely inspect each of the following pages.
 Keeping these questions in mind, write down your thoughts and we will discuss them together.

 - [Album Example](https://getbootstrap.com/docs/4.3/examples/album/)